pkware/smartcrypt-sdk-documentation/dotnet/_sources/gettingStarted.rst.txt

 #.
 Change the downloaded files from ``.nupkg`` to ``.zip``
 #.
 Extract the DLL from the ``lib`` folder in the zip, and check the ``.nuspec`` file for any transitive dependencies needed.

-.. note:: The repository is password protected; contact `PKWARE Sales and Support <mailto:sales@pkware.com>`_ for access.
+.. note:: The repository is password protected; use the credentials issued by `PKWARE Sales and Support <mailto:sales@pkware.com>`_ for access.

 Add the following NuGet packages